A Comprehensive Survey on Relation Extraction: Recent Advances and New Frontiers

 \subsubsection{\textbf{Dialogue Relation Extraction}}

 In addition to extracting semantic relations from sentences and documents, recent RE research also explores dialogue scenarios.
-The relation triplets in dialogue usually have low information density that does not appear simultaneously.
-It suggests that dialogue RE should be aware of the multiple speakers and arguments within a conversation.

-Previous studies are mostly conducted on the DialogRE \cite{yu2020dialogue} benchmark.
-We can divide the RE approaches that achieved state-of-the-art (SOTA) performance into two categories: (1) Fine-tuning PLMs with specific dialogue RE objectives.
-To capture the diverse relational information between arguments in the dialogue, some strategies are further applied to build a RE model that obtains the contextualized turn representations \cite{Lee2021GraphBN}, such as constructing the latent multi-view graph and heterogeneous dialogue graph. \citeauthor{Cai2019GraphTF} \shortcite{Cai2019GraphTF} proposed a graph transformer to explicitly encode relations and enable direct communication between distant node pairs. \citeauthor{Yao2020HeterogeneousGT} \shortcite{Yao2020HeterogeneousGT} proposed a heterogeneous graph transformer to model the different relations among individual subgraphs, including direct, indirect, and possible relations between nodes.
-(2) The prompt-based approaches utilize the prompting exemplars constructed with trainable words to incorporate potential relational knowledge.
-For example, \citeauthor{chen2022knowprompt} \shortcite{chen2022knowprompt} injected the knowledge among the relation labels into prompting. \citeauthor{Son2022GRASPGM} \shortcite{Son2022GRASPGM} proposed an argument-aware prompting strategy to capture the relational clues.
+The relation triplets in dialogue usually have low information density and do not appear simultaneously.
+This suggests that dialogue RE should be aware of the multiple speakers and arguments within a conversation.
+The represented dialogue RE approaches can be divided into two categories: (1) Fine-tuning PLMs with specific dialogue RE objectives.
+To capture the diverse relational information between arguments in the dialogue, some strategies are applied to build an RE model that obtains the contextualized turn representations \cite{Lee2021GraphBN}, such as constructing the latent multi-view graph and heterogeneous dialogue graph. \citeauthor{Cai2019GraphTF} \shortcite{Cai2019GraphTF} proposed a graph transformer to explicitly encode relations and enable direct communication between distant node pairs. \citeauthor{Yao2020HeterogeneousGT} \shortcite{Yao2020HeterogeneousGT} proposed a heterogeneous graph transformer to model the different relations among individual subgraphs, including direct, indirect, and possible relations between nodes.
+(2) Prompt-based approaches.
+These utilize prompting exemplars constructed with trainable words to incorporate potential relational knowledge.
+For example, \citeauthor{chen2022knowprompt} \shortcite{chen2022knowprompt} injected knowledge among the relation labels into prompting. \citeauthor{Son2022GRASPGM} \shortcite{Son2022GRASPGM} proposed an argument-aware prompting strategy to capture the relational clues.